 TUNE Cookieless Tracking is now available for TUNE Partner Marketing Platform customers.
 If you are a TUNE customer, please contact your customer success manager for more information.

-If you are not using TUNE today, please contact our sales team at [email protected]
+If you are not using TUNE today, please contact our sales team at [email protected].

 Author

 Becky is the Senior Content Marketing Manager at TUNE.
-Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
+Before TUNE, she handled content strategy and marketing communications at several tech startups in the Bay Area.
 Becky received her bachelor's degree in English from Wake Forest University.
-After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.
+After a decade in San Francisco and Seattle, she has returned home to Charleston, SC, where you can find her strolling through Hampton Park with her pup and enjoying the simple things between adventures with friends and family.

 Leave a Reply